Book II — The Law of Lead

 Caleb (Tick 2), a Consortium Enforcer (Tick 4), and Maeve (Tick 6) are in a gunfight.

-Tick 4: Enforcer acts.
-He takes a Steady Shot (Tempo 5) at Maeve.
-Pool: 5 dice.
-He rolls.
-He hits, deals 4 damage to Maeve.
+Tick 4: The Enforcer acts.
+He takes a Steady Shot (Tempo 5) at Maeve, hits, and deals 4 damage.
 He advances to Tick 9.

 The Hammer keeps advancing.
-At Tick 8, Caleb fires again — this time with his Aim bonus.
-At Tick 9, both the Enforcer and Maeve act (tie); they resolve in order.
-The clock ticks on.
+At Tick 8, Caleb fires again.
+This time with his Aim bonus.
+The clock ticks on, inexorable.